jurek-zsl/MumbleMica/README.md

 ---

 > [!NOTE]
-> MumbleMica only works with MicaForEveryone, no other apps have been tested (without MicaForEveryone the theme wouldn't work).
+> MumbleMica only works with MicaForEveryone, no other apps have been tested (without MicaForEveryone theme wouldn't work).

 > [!WARNING]
 > This is a prototype, some features might not work or not look like they should to.